 Karver KSF locking Top down and code zero furler at The Rigging CompanyKarver offers the KSF.
 Karver utilizes a unique ratcheting drum that locks in one direction and spins in the other.
 This is their solution for dealing with the ‘back twist’ phenomenon.
 Not a bad idea, perhaps?
 With Karver you’ll need to find your own torsional rope as they didn’t want to partner up with any one cordage company.

 Bamar RLG EVO 2.0 Top down and code zero furler at The Rigging CompanyBamar offers the Rollgen.
-One of the only companies that I know of that offer electric or hydraulic asymm. or code 0 furling drums (Reckmann is the other).
-Bamar is the grandfather of all top-down furling, claiming they were the first to take on this endeavor.
+Although powered furling units for these types of sails are becoming more and more popular, Bamar (and Reckmann) is one of the original companies to offer this, at least that I know.
+Bamar also claims to be the grandfather of all top-down furling.
 Their systems were being tried and tested on really big boats where spinnaker handling is a REAL task.
 Rollgen also uses some beautiful hardware on their EVO 2.0 unit.
 Lastly they offer a foam buffer on the torsion rope (acting much like Pro Furl’s balls) which is said to provide a superior furl, help alleviate ‘back twist’, AND apparently, is nicer for the sail in general.
 I am not sure if their torsional cable is provided, but please comment if you know…

 ALL of these companies either offer the addition to add an adjustable tack or one can be easily retrofitted.
 This certainly is not a must in our book, just another string to pull, but it’s there if you want it.